BornToBeRoot/NETworkManager/Website/docs/changelog/next-release.md

   - `Set default` added (Set the startup application - available if not set)
   - `Show` added (Shows the application in the main window - available if hidden)
   - `Hide` added (Hides the application from the main window - available if shown)
+- Groups now have a field for a description [#2877](https://github.com/BornToBeRoot/NETworkManager/pull/2877)

 ## Bugfixes